canonical/opendkim-operator/README.md

 Like any Juju charm, this charm supports one-line deployment, configuration, integration, scaling, and more.

+The OpenDKIM charm installs and configures the [OpenDKIM](http://www.opendkim.org/) application and offers other charms the ability to sign and validate email messages using the `milter` relation.

-For information about how to deploy, integrate, and manage this charm, see the Official [opendkim Documentation](https://charmhub.io/opendkim).
+For information about how to deploy, integrate, and manage this charm, see the Official [OpenDKIM Documentation](https://charmhub.io/opendkim/docs).

 ## Get started
 <!--If the charm already contains a relevant how-to guide or tutorial in its documentation,